FusionAuth/terraform-provider-fusionauth/docs/resources/group.md

 ## Argument Reference

+* `group_id` - (Optional) The Id to use for the new Group.
+If not specified a secure random UUID will be generated.
 * `data` - (Optional) An object that can hold any information about the Group that should be persisted.
 * `name` - (Required) The name of the Group.
 * `role_ids` - (Optional) The Application Roles to assign to this group.